arjun020499/ML_End_to_End_deployment/README.md

-## This project demonstrates
-git remote -vclsthe end to end deploymnent of ml projects
+## This project demonstratesgit end to end deploymnent of ml projects